The Suicide Charge of the First Minnesota, Gettysburg, Day 2, July 2nd, 1863

 At 5:00 PM, he sent in McLaw’s division, immediately next to where Hood had originally started, against Sickle’s corps in the Peach Orchard.
-Each of its two brigades were sent in en echelon, which at the point of impact coerced local union commanders to pull in reinforcements from the union’s right flank, shedding more and more strength from the centre as successive southern assaults gained momentum.
+Each of its two brigades were sent in en echelon, which at the point of impact coerced local union commanders to pull in reinforcements from the union’s right flank, bleeding more and more strength from the centre as successive southern assaults gained momentum.

-What Longstreet did not know when formulating his plan was of the fortuitous arrival of one of the largest union corps upon the scene, just as his attack was beginning to take shape.
+What Longstreet did not know when formulating his plan was of the eventual fortuitous arrival of one of the largest union corps upon the scene, just as his attack was beginning to take shape.
 That union corps began to funnel in reinforcements, stemming what would have been an immediate route of union forces.
 This help was coupled by reinforcements made by a union corps held in reserve, along with reinforcements from General Hancock’s union division immediately in line next to the cauldron of battle.

 But even with these reinforcements, the union position was tenuous at best.
 Against orders, union General Sickles had made a foolish pre-battle manoeuvre.
 He had repositioned his corps one mile in front of the rest of the union line, disengaging it from any kind of support from other union units.
 Having faced a similar assigned position in his most recent battle, where his corps suffered inordinately at the hands of the south, this politically appointed general took it upon himself to act independently.
 Regardless, by the time Meade had discovered what Sickles had done, Longstreet’s attack struck, making it too late to correct Sickles’ imprudence.